2000 in red carpet fashion

-Red carpet fashion in 2000 was largely overshadowed by the revealing green Versace dress worn by Jennifer Lopez for February's Grammy awards, which became one of the most talked-about and widely publicised red-carpet dresses of the year.
+Red carpet fashion in 2000 was largely overshadowed by the revealing green Versace dress worn by Jennifer Lopez for February's Grammy awards, which became one of the most talked-about and widely publicized red-carpet dresses of the year.
 For the 57th Golden Globe Awards Halle Berry borrowed a glamorous Valentino dress, that was described as setting the standard for Golden Globe red carpet style, and according to Phillip Bloch, her stylist at the time, "began the time when a dress could actually make a career."

 Golden Globe Awards (January 23)

 Until the late 1990s, many stars turned up to the Globes casually dressed, which made the impact of Halle Berry's glamorous white-and-red Valentino dress all the more powerful.
 InStyle rated it 18th in their list of Top 100 Dresses of the Decade, at the same time as it was called a "trainwreck" by the gossip webzine Radar Online in their list of best and worst Golden Globe fashions.
 When Valentino contacted Bloch to ask for the dress back, he informed them that as Berry had won (for Introducing Dorothy Dandridge) in it, it was part of her history and they weren't returning it.
 Another guest who received particular notice was Annette Bening in a maternity tuxedo by Lauren Sara, which she also wore to the Screen Actors Guild Awards on March 12.

 Fashions at the Globes were reviewed in an E! television program hosted by Joan and Melissa Rivers and a panel of fashion experts.